The right classification of univariate power series in positive characteristic: Introduction

-The result of this article is part of my thesis \cite{Ng12} under the supervision of Professor Gert-Martin Greuel at the Technische Universit\"at Kaiserslautern.
+We would like to thank the referees for their careful reading of the manuscript and helpful comments which improved the presentation of this paper.
+The result of this article is part of my thesis \cite{Ng13} under the supervision of Professor Gert-Martin Greuel at the Technische Universit\"at Kaiserslautern.
 I am grateful to him for many valuable suggestions.
-This work is supported by DAAD (Germany) and NAFOSTED (Vietnam).
+This author's research was partially supported by Vietnam National Foundation for Science and Technology Development(NAFOSTED) grant 101.04-2014.23, and DAAD (Germany).